 Myriad opportunities for academic enrichment exist outside of the classroom in the School's academic societies, lecture programmes, departmental trips and visits.

-Worth School accepts pupils on the expectation and hope that they will complete their secondary schooling at Worth; however, annual promotion is subject to the pupil having shown satisfactory academic performance as determined by the Head Master, and a good disciplinary record.
-The School may, at the Head Master's discretion, make entry to the Sixth Form conditional upon the results of GCSE/IGCSE examination results.
+Worth School accepts pupils on the expectation and hope that they will complete their secondary schooling at Worth; however, annual promotion is subject to the pupil having shown satisfactory academic performance, as determined by the Head Master, and a good disciplinary record.
+The School may, at the Head Master's discretion, make entry to the Sixth Form conditional upon the results of GCSE/IGCSE examinations.
 Normally, pupils entering the Sixth Form will have at least six GCSE/IGCSE Grades A*-B, and/or GCSE Grades of 6 or above.